mchiemn/Trivia-Game-Project/README.md

 # Trivia-Game-Project
-Trivia game between two players that tracks who is the winner
+Trivia game between two players that tracks who is the winner.